-Australia avoids UNESCO downgrade of Great Barrier Reef - News Break
+Australia avoids Unesco downgrade of Great Barrier Reef - News Break

 The Chinese host of the committee meeting in the city of Fuzhou this week defended the proposed “in danger” listing against Australian government suspicion that China influenced the finding for political reasons.

-“Australia, as a member state of the World Heritage Committee, should ... attach importance to the opinions of the advisory bodies and earnestly fulfill the duty of World Heritage protection instead of making groundless accusations against other states,” said Tian Xuejun, the Chinese vice minister of education and the president of this year’s session.
+“Australia, as a member state of the World Heritage Committee, should … attach importance to the opinions of the advisory bodies and earnestly fulfil the duty of World Heritage protection instead of making groundless accusations against other states,” said Tian Xuejun, the Chinese vice-minister of education and the president of this year’s session.

 China’s representative said during the debate that his nation “supports the emerging consensus” to defer the “in danger” question.

-“I think that’s the wake-up call that we need here in Australia, very much so,” Rummer said.
+“I think that’s the wake-up call that we need here in Australia, very much so,” she told Australian Broadcasting Corp.
 “It’s the wake-up call that we need to cut our emissions and commit to net zero.
 It’s the wake-up call that we need to really put that spotlight on the Great Barrier Reef.”

 The deferral sidelines Australia’s management of the reef as an issue at elections due by May next year at which the government will seek a fourth three-year term.